Vision#

 Vision object is AprilTag ID#

-The Vision object is AprilTag ID? block reports if the AprilTag is a specific ID number.
-This block returns a Boolean value:
+The Vision object is AprilTag ID Boolean block reports whether the AprilTag ID is a specific ID number.

 • True — The AprilTag ID is the number.